 If the client is satisfied with our response following the above steps, that will be the end of the matter.
 However, if the client is not satisfied, they will be invited to contact our Complaints Handling Director again and they will arrange for another Director who is unconnected to the matter, to review the decision.
 They will write to the client within 14 days of receiving the request with confirmation of the firm’s final position in relation to the complaint, outlining the reasons and any final redress that is offered.

 Clients must always try complaining to us first.
 In most cases they will not be able to take their complaint further without allowing us the opportunity to put things right.

 We are permitted a period of eight weeks to consider the complaint.
 If for any reason we are unable to resolve the problem between us within that timeframe, then our clients are advised that they may ask the Legal Ombudsman to consider the complaint.

 Clients are free to refer any complaint about our work, fees or level of service but there are some conditions and time limits.
-Please be aware that any complaint to the Legal Ombudsman must usually be made within 12 months of the client having received a final written response from us about their complaint.
-Complaints to the Legal Ombudsman must usually be made within six years of the act or omission about which the client is complaining occurring; or within three years from when the client should have known about or become aware that there were grounds for complaint.
-The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.
+Please be aware that any complaint to the Legal Ombudsman must usually be made within six months of the client having received a final written response from us about their complaint.
+Complaints to the Legal Ombudsman must usually be made within one year of the act or omission about which the client is complaining occurring; or within one year from when the client should have known about or become aware that there were grounds for complaint.

 For further information, please contact the Legal Ombudsman on 0300 555 0333 or visit www.legalombudsman.org.uk.
 The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton WV1 9WJ.